mortizm1988/lecture_financial_statements_analysis/topic_2_financing.md

 Steps:
 1. Companies sell their receivables to SPEs, which issue debt to finance the purchase.
    - :arrow_double_down: Receivables and :arrow_double_up: Cash
-2. SPE collateralizes bonds with receivables.
+2. SPE issues collateralized bonds with the receivables.
-3. SPE sells the bonds to investors, the proceeds are used to purchase more receivables on an ongoing basis.
+3. SPE sells the bonds to investors; the proceeds are used to purchase more receivables on an ongoing basis.

 ---
 Example 2 Commitments to purchase assets: